skyjake/Doomsday-Engine/README.md

 The following branches are currently active in the repository.

 - **master**: Main code base.
 This is where releases are made from on a bi-weekly basis.
 Bug fixing is done in this branch, while larger development efforts occur in separate work branches.
+- **stable**: Latest stable release.
+Patch releases can be made from this branch when necessary.
 - **legacy**: Old stable code base.
 Currently at the 1.8.6 release.

 Other branches (not very active):